 Often businesses look at the services component of an ERP proposal and use that as the project budget.
 ERP software implementation can be complex and of course this is only what you’re paying for professional services.
 There are less obvious costs which can sting you if you don’t know what to look for.

-So, diving into the project balance sheets and with a little help from our experience in delivering ERP solution, we distilled down the top 6 hidden costs companies need to account for when implementing an ERP solution AND how you can minimize them.
+So, diving into the project balance sheets and with a little help from our experience in delivering ERP solutions, we distilled down the top 6 hidden costs companies need to account for when implementing an ERP solution AND how you can minimize them.

 Training is crucial.
 It is the difference between truly getting significant ROI on your ERP.
 The better trained your staff, the better utilization of the software.
 It begins with your primary system operators being trained by the software consultants.
-More time is then required for knowledge sharing process through you wider user base internally.
+More time is then required for the knowledge sharing process through your wider user base internally.

 Your team will need to learn new skills.
 Saying goodbye to spreadsheets also means up-skilling in a wide range of different procedures.
 The time needed